gradle/gradle/design-docs/ide-integration.md

 - WebApplicationProject.getWebApplicationDirectory returns null when custom web application directory is set, but directory does not exist

 The `WebApplicationModelBuilder` is tested transitively, as the following tests would all fail if the `WebApplicationModelBuilder` did not produce the correct model.

+- Add WebApplicationProject to ModelMappingTest.groovy
+- Add WebApplicationProject to ModelBuilderBackedConsumerConnectionTest.groovy
+- Add WebApplicationProject to BuildActionRunnerBackedConsumerConnectionTest.groovy
+- Add WebApplicationProject to CancellableConsumerConnectionTest.groovy
+- Add WebApplicationProject to InternalConnectionBackedConsumerConnectionTest.groovy
+- Add WebApplicationProject to BuildActionRunnerBackedConsumerConnectionTest.groovy

 # More candidates